specklesystems/speckle-docs/user/connectors.md

 ::: tip 👮‍♂️ Manager Versions

-Note: the version of Speckle Manager is unrelated to the versions of the Connectors.
+Note: the version of Speckle Manager is unrelated to the versions of the connectors.
 Nevertheless, it's always a good idea to keep Manager updated to the latest stable version.

 :::